barbeau/awesome-gnss/README.md

 - [Jason Positioning-as-a-Service](https://jason.rokubun.cat) An online service
 that allows you to upload your GNSS data in various formats (Rinex, ublox files, GNSS logger files, ...) and process it using Post-processing Kinematic (PPK) strategy.
 The service will automatically pick a nearby reference receiver.
+As of today, the service is in beta version and free of use.
+In the future it will be a paid service with a free tier for evaluation and low volume usage.

 ### Articles